 Courses of study

-Year 7: English (including Grammar), Mathematics, Science, French, History, Geography, Religious Education, Music, Art, Physical Education, Reading for Pleasure and PSHE.
+Years 7, 8 and 9: English (including Grammar), Mathematics, Science, French, History, Geography, Religious Education, Art, Computer Science, Design Technology, Drama, Music, Physical Education, Reading for Pleasure and PSHE.

 Physical Education includes a wide range of activities including, football, hockey, handball, cricket, netball, tennis, orienteering, health and fitness, gymnastics, basketball, badminton, volleyball, table tennis, dodgeball, athletics, rounders, softball.
 Also, dance is taught to scholars at KS3.